phpbb/documentation/development/language/usage.rst

 .. note::

-    When using language extries in the JavaScript context with the new twig syntax, the following methods are possible:
+    When using language entries in the JavaScript context with the new twig syntax, the following methods are possible:

     * ``{{ lang('MY_KEY')|escape('js') }}`` Twig's native JavaScript context escape filter.